csr1010/potential-happiness/README.md

 Very useful because

-- no need to remember any slack commands
+- don't have to remember any slack commands

 - enjoy talking to JIRA in natural english

-- no need to switch to JIRA WEB UI.
+- don't have to switch to JIRA WEB UI

+- can simultaneously talk to a real person and bot at the same time.

 # tech stack

-Nodejs + express + firebase functions
+Nodejs + express + cloud firebase functions

 dialogflow - NLP from google

 slack Integration (Personal slack)

+Can be inegrated with Voice commands https://bot.dialogflow.com/c180d840-61c6-4683-b7d0-b38fb1e3500a

+(This feature has not been actively tested!)

 # Learnings & challenges